songyandong/documentation/guide/Five_Kinds_of_Attacks.md

 ![sybilattack](../images/guide/sybilattack.png)
 <p style="font-size:14px; text-align:center;">Sybil Attack</p>

 PPIO’s Proof of Replication (PoRep) and Proof of Spacetime (PoSt) prevent Sybil attacks by requiring each copy of the data to be unique.
 As a result, each Lessor account is supposed to have stored a different copy.
 The Verifier In both proofs validates the copy based on its uniquely constructed Merkle tree.
-As it takes significant amount of time to recreate a copy in order to calculate the correct Merkle tree, both proofs will fail or timeout if the Lessor has not correctly stored its unique copy.
+As it takes a significant amount of time to recreate a copy in order to calculate the correct Merkle tree, both proofs will fail or timeout if the Lessor has not correctly stored its unique copy.

 ## Outsourcing Attacks
 As shown in Figure below, outsourcing attacks take place when lessors claim to have stored copies of the data in their physical storage, but they in fact have stored the data on a third party storage system.
 These Lessors fulfill the download request by forwarding data from the third-party storage to the user.
 When multiple lessors follow suit, the third-party storage system may only store a single copy of the data to save cost, and service it to multiple lessors.
 As a result, the attack reduces the actual data redundancy in the system.
 In addition, when the third-party storage is a centralized storage system, it increases of the risk of data not getting recovered when there is a failure with the centralized server.